For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 ASOS offers a 10% discount to all students with a UNiDAYS or Student Beans account, or TOTUM.

-Once you sign up and activate either of these accounts, you'll be sent a special ASOS discount code which will be valid until you graduate.
-So you'll get at least 10% off every time.
+Once you sign up and activate one of these accounts, you'll be sent a special ASOS discount code which will be valid until you graduate.
+So you'll get at least 10% off each order as a student.

 Unfortunately, even if you have all three student discount accounts, you can't stack these offers to get 30% off, nor can you combine them with the Flash Sales.